juju/docs/src/en/help-azure.md

 !!!
 Note:
     For guidance on the manul method, see
-    [Manually adding Azure credentials][clouds-azure-advanced].
+    [Manually adding Azure credentials][manually-adding-azure-credentials].
 Use this method if the interactive option fails, or if you want to automate the configuration process.

-You then will be optionally asked for your subscription id.
+You then will be asked for your subscription id.
 In the example above, it is 'f717c8c1-8e5e-4d38-be7f-ed1e1c879e18'.
 The recommended way is to simply press 'Enter' and let the tool automatically retrieve what's needed.
 If you do so, after a few seconds you will see the following (assuming 'ubuntu' is the credential name):

 ```no-highlight
 Credential "ubuntu" added locally for cloud "azure".